hAkhter89/Raycasting/README.md

-Preequisites to running the program --
+Pre-requisites to running the program --
 **SFML 2.6.1(IT WILL NOT WORK WITH SFML 3) --
-If testing on LINUX:
-Remove your current sfml build: sudo pacman -R sfml (OR EQUIVALENT FOR YOUR DISTRO) then to download 2.6.1 specifically, sudo pacman -U https://archive.archlinux.org/packages/s/sfml/sfml-2.6.1-1-x86_64.pkg.tar.zst (OR EQUIVALENT IN YOUR DISTRO LOOK IT UP DUDE) in /etc/pacman.conf, add sfml to IGNOREPKG line.

 FOR WINDOWS:
-I HAVE NO IDEA HOW YOU CAN MAKE IT RUN, SO GOOD LUCK THERE

-TO RUN THE PROGRAM:
+--> Unless you have set up the SFML library before, use WSL.
+Don't bother with path shenanigans on Windows.

+>>> For compiling the project, use the following command:
+-----> g++ *.cpp -o main -lsfml-graphics -lsfml-window -lsfml-system (inside the root folder, /Raycasting)

+>>> For running the project, use:
+-----> ./main

+FOR LINUX:
+--> Remove your current sfml build: sudo pacman -R sfml (OR EQUIVALENT FOR YOUR DISTRO) --> then to download 2.6.1 specifically: sudo pacman -U https://archive.archlinux.org/packages/s/sfml/sfml-2.6.1-1-x86_64.pkg.tar.zst (OR EQUIVALENT IN YOUR DISTRO LOOK IT UP DUDE) then in /etc/pacman.conf, add sfml to IGNOREPKG line.

-g++ *.cpp -o raycast -lsfml-graphics -lsfml-window -lsfml-system (inside the root folder, /Raycasting) then, ./raycast.exe (INSIDE THE ROOT FOLDER /Raycasting)
+>>> For compiling the project: g++ *.cpp -o main -lsfml-graphics -lsfml-window -lsfml-system (inside the root folder, /Raycasting)

+>>> For running the project:
+ ./main

-AND THERE YOU HAVE IT DOOM64 BUT THE SUCKS VERSION.
+AND THERE YOU HAVE IT, DOOM64 BUT SUCKS VERISON (IT IS NOT LIKE DOOM64 AT ALL, THAT GAME DOESNT EVEN USE RAYCASTING)

-THANKS FOR READING MAN.

-CREDITS(RAUF, HASSAN)
+CREDITS -> RAUF, HASSAN